Characterizing Commodity Serverless Computing Platforms: Evaluation of the actual runtime performance

 We leverage \textit{sls-randomIO} and \textit{sls-sequentialIO} to measure the throughput of local storage in terms of different IO patterns, i.e., read and write.
-The experimental results are shown in Figures~\ref{fig:ramdomIO-read},~\ref{fig:ramdomIO-write},~\ref{fig:sequentialIO-read} and~\ref{fig:sequentialIO-write}.
-Alibaba Cloud Function Compute has stable performance with different memory, and has outstanding sequential throughput bandwidth than other platforms.
-For example, Alibaba Cloud Function Compute has 32.96 times the read throughput of Google Cloud Functions at 128 MB of memory.
-Interestingly, Google Cloud Functions can perform better than Alibaba Cloud Function Compute at when allocated memory is more than 1024 MB.

-For other platforms, the IO throughput increases by allocating memory, but the rate of increase will drop when exceeding a threshold.
-For example, sequential IO throughput of Google Cloud Functions trends to be stable when allocating memory more that 512 MB.
-Azure’s memory configuration of 1,536MB implies its performance should be set to the range from 1,024 MB to 2,048 MB.
-Surprisingly, we find that the throughput of Azure is lower than 1,024 MB instances of other platforms.
+From the results of Figures~\ref{fig:ramdomIO-read},~\ref{fig:ramdomIO-write},~\ref{fig:sequentialIO-read} and~\ref{fig:sequentialIO-write}, we observe that the IO throughput of AWS Lambda and Google Cloud Functions increases as larger memory is allocated.
+In random IO operations, Google Cloud Functions is better than AWS Lambda, while they are opposite in sequential IO operations.
+In addition, Alibaba Cloud Function Compute has not only a stable and relatively efficient performance under different memories but also an outstanding sequential IO read throughput bandwidth than other platforms shown in Figure~\ref{fig:sequentialIO-read}.
+Meanwhile, in 128 MB of memory, Alibaba Cloud Function Compute has 32.96 times the read throughput of Google Cloud Functions.
+Next, we analyze some specific cases.
+The IO throughput of Alibaba Cloud Function Compute performs poorly in the sequential write tasks.
+The reason is that sequential writing operators cause more IO competition.
+The sequential IO throughput of Google Cloud Functions increases by allocating memory, but the rate of increase will drop when exceeding a threshold.
+For example, sequential IO throughput of Google Cloud Functions trends to be stable when allocating memory more than 512 MB shown in Figures~\ref{fig:sequentialIO-read} and~\ref{fig:sequentialIO-write}.
+In addition, Google Cloud Functions performs better than Alibaba Cloud Function Compute in random read and write when allocated memory is more than 1024 MB shown in Figures~\ref{fig:ramdomIO-read} and \ref{fig:ramdomIO-write}.
+Surprisingly, we find that the random IO throughput of Azure Functions is lower than 1,024 MB instances of other platforms.

-\textbf{Implication}: If developers are deploying functions with frequent random IO operations, it is better to deploy such functions on Alibaba Cloud Function Compute, especially for the cases with small allocated memory.